EuroProofNet/europroofnet.github.io/_pages/WG4/Cambridge23/meeting.md

 * Deadline for funding applications: 23 July.
 * Deadline for abstract submissions: 23 July.
-* Deadline for notification of acceptance (abstracts and funding): 6 August.
+* Notification of acceptance (abstracts and funding) will be given between 24-30 July.
+  Priority for funding will be given to people submitting an abstract.
 * Camera-ready versions: 20 August.

 Funding can be offered to some participants who are members of EuroProofNet ([membership application](https://e-services.cost.eu/action/CA20111/working-groups/apply) is free).